Kylar514/KDE-Neon-Firefox-widevine-fix/README.md

-#E-on-efox-vine-x
-rent E on tro s  oaded sion f efox at s ble o e e vine gin.  is s  ple ipt gned o x at, ong th  do ipt.  is s  rent sue th E on 5.27 s f 4/22/23.

-Sure!
-Here's the text that you can copy and paste into your GitHub repository as a README file:

 # Neon Firefox Widevine Plugin Fix

 This repository contains two shell scripts that can be used together to fix a Widevine plugin crash issue in Firefox on a Neon-based Linux distribution.